cdklabs/cdk-pipelines-github/API.md

 [DeleteOptions](#cdk-pipelines-github-deleteoptions)|The Delete event accepts no options.
 [DeploymentOptions](#cdk-pipelines-github-deploymentoptions)|The Deployment event accepts no options.
 [DeploymentStatusOptions](#cdk-pipelines-github-deploymentstatusoptions)|The Deployment status event accepts no options.
-[DockerHubCredentialSecrets](#cdk-pipelines-github-dockerhubcredentialsecrets)|Locations of Github Secrets used to authenticate to DockerHub.
+[DockerHubCredentialSecrets](#cdk-pipelines-github-dockerhubcredentialsecrets)|Locations of GitHub Secrets used to authenticate to DockerHub.
-[ExternalDockerCredentialSecrets](#cdk-pipelines-github-externaldockercredentialsecrets)|Generic structure to supply the locations of Github Secrets used to authenticate to a docker registry.
+[ExternalDockerCredentialSecrets](#cdk-pipelines-github-externaldockercredentialsecrets)|Generic structure to supply the locations of GitHub Secrets used to authenticate to a docker registry.
 [ForkOptions](#cdk-pipelines-github-forkoptions)|The Fork event accepts no options.
+[GitHubActionRoleProps](#cdk-pipelines-github-githubactionroleprops)|Properties for the GitHubActionRole construct.
 [GitHubWorkflowProps](#cdk-pipelines-github-githubworkflowprops)|Props for `GitHubWorkflow`.
-[GithubActionRoleProps](#cdk-pipelines-github-githubactionroleprops)|Properties for the GitHubActionRole construct.
 [GollumOptions](#cdk-pipelines-github-gollumoptions)|The Gollum event accepts no options.
 [IssueCommentOptions](#cdk-pipelines-github-issuecommentoptions)|Issue comment options.
 [IssuesOptions](#cdk-pipelines-github-issuesoptions)|Issues options.